ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.03 FLCore/src/FLCore.md

 # S4 classes

-* Fuller OOP mechanism in R
+* Full OOP mechanism in R
 * Extension of S3
 * Used extensively by FLR